estatistics/tiktok_username_extractor_from_downloaded_videos/README.md

 # tiktok OCR username extractor from downloaded videos

-This is a tiktok username extractor from videos that you have downloaded directly from tiktok\
+This is a tiktok username extractor from videos that you have downloaded directly from tiktok.\
 It MUST include as last frame a black frame with the logo of Tiktok and the username\
 at the center of the frame.